IowaDave/Thermistors/README.md

 [https://www.ametherm.com/thermistor/ntc-thermistors-steinhart-and-hart-equation](https://www.ametherm.com/thermistor/ntc-thermistors-steinhart-and-hart-equation)

 Some of the github libraries listed below among the [Links](#links) implement the Steinhart-Hart equation.
-One of them will even calculate the coefficients for you!
+One of them might even calculate the coefficients for you!

 A unique benefit of the Steinhart-Hart equation is that it can be used with thermistors for which no data sheet is available.
-One simply measures actual resistance of the thermistor at three different temperatures, spaced evenly at intervals reasonably far apart.
+One carefully measures actual resistance of the thermistor at three different temperatures, spaced evenly at intervals reasonably far apart.
 The measurements allow a set of coefficients to be calculated for that thermistor.

 ## Wonky Calculations
 Golly gee it felt funny to be back in 9th grade algebra class!